kaborchert/crowdsourcing-summerschool-2017/_pages/registration.md

 order: 6
 permalink: /registration/
 ---
-The application for the summer school is now open and closes at latest on 31.06.2017 or if the maximum number of participants is reached.
+The application for the summer school is now open and closes at latest on **July 10th 2017** or if the maximum number of participants is reached.
 Before applying for the summer school, please read the following instructions that will guide you through the registration process on [EDAS](https://edas.info/N23467){:target='_blank'}.

 ## Start your Registration